agencyenterprise/neurotechdevkit/docs/index.md

 [![Tests](https://github.com/agencyenterprise/neurotechdevkit/actions/workflows/test.yml/badge.svg)](https://github.com/agencyenterprise/neurotechdevkit/actions/workflows/test.yml)
 [![Gallery examples](https://circleci.com/gh/agencyenterprise/neurotechdevkit.png?style=shield)](https://circleci.com/gh/agencyenterprise/neurotechdevkit)

-The [_Neurotech Development Kit_ (NDK)](https://agencyenterprise.github.io/neurotechdevkit/) is an open-source and community-driven software library designed to lower the barrier of entry to cutting-edge neurotechnology for all enthusiasts, from scientists to clinicians and software hackers.
+The [_Neurotech Development Kit_ (NDK)](https://agencyenterprise.github.io/neurotechdevkit/) is an open-source, community-driven software library designed to lower the barrier of entry to the next generation of neurotechnology for current researchers and companies.
+It also enables software developers without access to hardware and human subjects to solve open problems in the field.
+The initial release of NDK provides support for transcranial focused ultrasound stimulation, along with comprehensive documentation, API flexibility, and 2D/3D visualizations.
+Future areas of interest may include photoacoustic and optical whole brain imaging.

-This package enables those fascinated with the future of neurotechnology and humanity to explore next-generation technologies without needing access to a laboratory or expensive medical equipment.
-As a community-driven project, we encourage you to contribute code, feedback, and features to help develop the future of human-machine communication and accelerate us towards a better future.
+As a community-driven project, we encourage you to contribute code, feedback, and features to help accelerate the development of transformative neuortechnology.

-To empower users of any technical level, NDK features an easy-to-use API and a range of ready-to-use examples.
-And for advanced neuro-developers, it provides precise control of low-level functionality and an easy-to-expand framework.
-NDK is a rapidly developing project with the aim of attracting budding researchers, engineers, academics, and hackers to work on neurotechnology.
-To this end, we plan to rapidly expand the functionality of the package, build a friendly and empowered community of contributors, help guide new contributors, run machine-learning competitions, host hackathons, and much more.

-The initial release of NDK provides support for transcranial functional ultrasound stimulation, with a focus on providing comprehensive documentation, API flexibility, and visualizations.

 ![Simulation](https://raw.githubusercontent.com/agencyenterprise/neurotechdevkit/main/docs/images/ndk_example.gif)